Mogao Grottoes

 A New Tour Mode

 A new tour mode is implemented since August 1st.
-The original 2 hours tour mode of Mogao Grottoes site visit has been replaced by the combination of watching two HD films about Mogao Grottoes in the Visitor’s Center and site visit.
+The original 2 hours tour mode of the Mogao Grottoes site visit has been replaced by the combination of watching two HD films about Mogao Grottoes in the Visitor’s Center and site visit.
 Each film lasts 20 minutes to show 7 grottoes that have the highest art value in Mogao Grottoes and 75 minutes are allowed for each tourist to visit Mogao Grottoes.

 Appointments